 - Manage your thermostat correctly.
 If you can’t change the thermostat to a new programmable one, get into the habit of changing the temperature in your apartment twice a day.
 Set an alarm on your smart phone to remind you to turn down the heat when you leave for work in the morning.
 Then turn it back up as soon as you get home at the end of the day.
 A change of just 10 degrees can save you a surprising amount each month.

-Get more tips in our article, 9 Ways to Lower Your Natural Gas Winter Heating Bill.
+Get more tips in our article, 9 Ways to Lower Your Natural Gas Winter Heating Bill, or get our free download!

 Does My Gas Supplier Contract Need to Match My Lease?